djtremolo/RcBoatController/doc/software.md

 The *mot_valueSet()* function sets the power output request value for the given motor.
 The value is not taken into use immediately.
 When both motor output values are set, the next call of *mot_outputUpdate()* will then activate the requested values for PWM generation and the new values are taken into use when the PWM cycle of given motor is finished.

+MotorDriver uses **Timer2** to generate the PWM base frequency of 50kHz (20us tick).

 ## RcReceiver
+The RcReceiver module listens for the periodic pulses coming from the radio receiver module.
+The pulse widths are measured and converted to *throttle* and *steering* lever percentages.
+The measuring is performed by sampling the microsecond counter at both edges, storing the rising edge timestamp and calculating the time difference at falling edge.
+This *pulse* width is then stored into a simple ring buffer (defined as an array of X elements) by ISR.
+The ISR also stores the measured *cycle* width (supposed to match to the 60Hz expected update frequency).

+The pulse width measurements stay at the ring buffer until they are overwritten after X samples.

+The processed radio control values are exposed via the *rcr_getData()* function, which is called periodically by the main program.
+The rcr_readData does not return with the latest values, but it averages the control values over the X recent samples.
+So, the main program will get a smoothed value, which gives nice and stable input for the motor controller algorithm.
+As the averaging window is just handful of samples, the reaction time is still fast enough to not feel laggy by the user.

+The RcReceiver module also provides a function *rcr_checkRadioStatus()* for monitoring the validity of the radio control signals, based on each channels cycle time stored by the ISR.
+This function can be polled by the main program to detect any failure in radio control signals.
+If either channel fails to update in a given time frame, the main program can then optionally indicate the failure or activate a safe operation mode.

 ## SpeedEncoder
+As defined in the projects hardware documentation, the motor axles are equipped with non-reflective tubes with four stripes of reflective material.
+The optical detector then creates rising and falling edges when the reflectiveness changes.
+Basically this means that one revolution of the axle will give eight signal changes detected by the ATMega pin change interrupts.
+At each edge interrupt, the ISR increments a pulse counter - each motor axle handled independently.

+The SpeedEncoder uses **Timer1** for generating the control cycle ticks at 40Hz (25ms tick).
+At this interval, the pulse counters updated by the pin change ISRs are compared to their previous values.
+This means we will get a number of signal changes at each control cycle of 25ms.
+This makes it straightforward to convert the number of edges to RPM, or more practically to RPS (revolutions per second).
+The RPS values are then exposed via the *enc_getData()* function, which is polled by the main program at the beginning of each control cycle.

+The main program, which would be totally asynchronous by nature, gets synchronized to the control cycle by calling the *enc_measuringCycleElapsed()* function in the main loop.
+This function returns true when a new cycle has started.

 ## BatteryMonitor
+The BatteryMonitor uses an internal ADC to measure the battery voltage.
+The main program can use the *btm_getBatteryLevelInPercent()* function to help the user to detect low battery state and to drive back to safe place before the battery level drops too much.

 ## Common
+The Common module provides some general purpose functions for any other module to use.
+As an example, there is a function called *com_checkRange()* that can be used to check whether a given value is in certain range.

+The Common module shall not be made dependent on any other module.

 [back to main page](README.md)